martinremy/wrf/doc/cmake/INSTALL.md

     -DMPI_Fortran_LIBRARY="$MSMPI_LIB64/msmpifec.lib" ..
 make install
 ```
+The folder `<install_directory>` now contains the WRF installation and is ready to use.
+If your system has enough memory you can enable parallel compilation with `make install -j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.

 ### WRF-CMake options
 By default WRF-CMake will compile in `serial` mode with `basic` nesting option.
 You can change this by specifying the option (or flag) at configure time.
 The general syntax for specifying an option in CMake is `-D<flag_name>=<flag_value>` where `<flag_name>` is the option/flag name and `<flag_value>` is the option/flag value.
 The following options can be specified when configuring WRF-CMake: